Tom Coleman in Riverside, Ca. Slip, Glaze and Fire Workshop July 8 - 13th, 2019 (50% deposit)

 Lodging: We recommend Airbnb lodging.
 There are also good hotels in the area.

 Tom Coleman and Amy Kline are focused on creating slips and glazes that incorporate good firing science in cone 10 reduction.
 During the year they develop slip tools, slips, and new reduction glazes.
 Their workshops focus on New approaches and Concepts to set your work apart from other peoples work.
 Tom will throw and decorate with new Slip Tools and Magic Slip.
 Tom will also demonstrate techniques for spraying slip and spraying glazes.
 Everyones work will be fired to cone 10 reduction in a Geil Kiln.

-Glazes For 2019: Leopard SPOT Shino, Black and White Crack Glaze, Black Ash with Color Washes.
-Several Color Slips for special effects under glazes.
-And, we'll be sure to pick some vibrant color glazes to compliment the other glazes.
-We'll have a total of 8 glazes with multiple effects for our 2 - cone 10 reduction firings.
+Glazes For 2019: Leopard Spot Shino, Hammertone, Black Ash with Color Washes, Copper Red and Purple.
+Including applying Color Slip and shifting your color palette.
+We'll have a total of 8 glazes with multiple effects for our two cone 10 reduction firings.

 Bring (or ship) up to 25 pre-created bisque fired pottery for glazing and firing during the workshop week.
 Each location has a different size kiln.
 I will email you detailed information about the location once you've registered.
 If the kiln is larger we'll suggest you bring more work.